sderuiter77/sderuiter77.github.io/README.md

 1. Make sure GitHub Pages is enabled in your repository settings
 2. Check that you have the correct permissions set for GitHub Actions
 3. Verify that the repository is public or that you have GitHub Pages enabled for private repositories
+4. If you see dependency lock file errors, make sure package-lock.json is committed to your repository
-4. Try manually deploying using Option 2 above
+5. Try manually deploying using Option 2 above

 ## Development